 Sue Cowing once spent the night locked in a public library, but in the bathroom wing where she couldn’t reach the books!
 Naturally, she made good use of the time drafting a new novel on paper towels. . .not.
-Her debut novel You Will Call Me Drog was published by Carolrhoda Books in 2011 and will appear in paperback from Usborne UK in April, 2014.
+Her debut novel YOU WILL CALL ME DROG was published by Carolrhoda Books in 2011 and appeared in paperback from Usborne UK in April, 2014.
 Visit her (and the puppet Drog) at www.suecowing.com.

 Greg R. Fishbone writes galactic fiction from the parlor of a two-hundred year old antique home.
 He is the author of the Galaxy Games series, combining sports, science fiction, video games, and the end of the world.
 Find him at www.gfishbone.com.

 Rosanne Parry knows all about hiding in museums, cheating at cards, and having a bossy big sister.
-She’s the author of the middle-grade novels “Heart of a Shepherd” and “Second Fiddle” (2011).
-She and her husband live in an a very old house in Portland, Oregon where they raise four children, three chickens and five kinds of fruit.
+She’s the author of the middle-grade novels HEART OF A SHEPHERD, SECOND FIDDLE, WRITTEN IN STONE, and THE TURN OF THE TIDE.
+She and her family live in an a very old house in Portland, Oregon where they are raising four children, three chickens and five kinds of fruit.
 You can visit her tree house office at www.rosanneparry.com.

-Mindy Alyse Weiss spends so much time writing quirky stories, she usually has a laundry mountain large enough to fill a hundred violin cases.
-She lives in Florida, and is constantly inspired by her husband, daughters, Bullmasador puppy, and two stinky but loveable ferrets.
-You can find out more about her at http://MindyAlyseWeiss.com.
+Mindy Alyse Weiss spends so much time writing humorous stories with heart, she usually has a laundry mountain large enough to fill a hundred violin cases.
+She lives in Florida, and is constantly inspired by her husband, daughters, an adventurous Bullmasador adopted from The Humane Society, and an adorable Beagle/Pointer mix who was rescued from the Everglades.
+Visit Mindy’s Twitter, Facebook, or blog to read more about her writing life, conference experiences, and writing tips.